revtel/reactconf.tv/README.md

 The high-level data sourcing logic looks like this:

-1. Maintain a manual file `data/data.json`, which as a property called `ytChannels` to collect thoses YouTube Channels contain React Conference playlist.
+1. Maintain a manual file `data/ytChannels.json`, to collect the YouTube Channels contain React Conference playlist.
 The ultimate source comes from [ReactJS's community conference](https://reactjs.org/community/conferences.html)
-2. For all `channels` in `ytChannels`, fetch their `playlists` and save to `data/playlist/<channel-name>.json`
+2. For every `channel` in `ytChannels`, fetch their `playlists` and save to `data/playlist/<channel-name>.json`
-3. For all `playlist` in one particular `channel`, fetch the video list save to `static/playlistitems/<playlist-id>.json`
+3. For every `playlist` in one particular `channel`, fetch the video list save to `static/playlistitems/<playlist-id>.json`
 4. During build-time, the `data/playlist` will be used, so ReactConf.TV knows all conference events.
 5. During runtime, when user navigate to a particular conference event, we can then fire a request to `/static/playlistitems/<playlist-id>.json` using its id, since we deploy those data as static content.